Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/module-7.md

 Most technical articles and documents follow a particular hierarchy from introduction to conclusion.
 Often, the structure depends on the type of article or technical document.

-Headings and subheadings are important elements of technical writing.
+**Headings** and **subheadings** are important elements of technical writing.
 They make your content more organized and help your readers navigate through what you have written.

 Proper use of headings and subheadings increases the accessibility of your documents.
 One very important practice is writing descriptive and concise headings highlighting each section's main idea

 Headings are really important features in technical writing; they alert your readers about upcoming topics and subtopics and help readers skip and go to what they are interested in, in the case of long technical articles or documentation.

-Headings can help you organize your content into large sections [major headings] and smaller sections [sub-headings].
+It can help you organize your content into large sections [major headings] and smaller sections [sub-headings].
 Headings are formatted by level [first level, second level, third level], which can vary in position and formatting.

 Avoid using vague headings that do not convey any specific information.
 Headings should clearly state what your readers should expect from your content.
 Additionally, keywords in your headings help you optimize your technical document or article for search engines.